awsdocs/aws-kms-developer-guide/doc_source/programming-encryption.md

 ------
 #### [ Python ]

-For details, see the [encrypt method](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/kms.html#KMS.Client.encrypt) in the AWS SDK for Python \(Boto 3\)\.
+For details, see the [encrypt method](http://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/kms.html#KMS.Client.encrypt) in the AWS SDK for Python \(Boto3\)\.

 ```
 # Encrypt a data key